Specialisation in lightweight construction

 Aerospace Engineering

 Aerospace engineering is an engineering discipline that uses, among other things, principles from materials engineering - for which you will be an expert after studying Lightweight Engineering & Composites.
 As an aerospace engineer, you will develop aeroplanes, helicopters or spacecraft.
 Your task will be to create the lightest possible aerodynamic aircraft and optimise it using the most modern materials.
-You can work in the specialised field of construction and product development, among other things.
+You can work in the specialised field of construction and product development, among others.

 -